iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Experiment

-{\bfseries Effects of retriever (RQ2).} Here, we aim to figure out the effects of different retrievers.
-Similar to \cite{yin2023understanding}, we adopt a Borda count \cite{emerson2013original} to aggregate our experimental results for better overall comparisons.
-Specifically, we rank 5 RAG settings' performance for each base LLM, each modification operation, and each dataset.
+{\bfseries Effects of Retriever (RQ2).} Similar to \cite{yin2023understanding}, we adopt a Borda count \cite{emerson2013original} to aggregate our experimental results for better overall comparisons regarding the effects of different retrievers.
+Specifically, we rank different RAG settings' {(\ie 1 random, 1 sparse, and 3 three dense strategies)} performance for each base LLM, each modification operation, and each dataset.
 The best setting receives 4 points, the worst setting receives 0 points, and ties are handled by assigning the averaged points of the tied ranks.
 We compute the Borda count separately for Mod and APR ($8$ base LLMs $\times 3$ datasets $\times 3$ operations $= 72$ cases per metric).
-Table~\ref{tab:base_rag_borda_mod_apr} reports the experimental results.
-Overall, we can answer RQ2: {\itshape RAG significantly enhances performance, with dense retrieval consistently yielding the most substantial improvements compared to other methods.}
+Table~\ref{tab:base_rag_borda_mod_apr} reports the experimental results. {\bf Overall, we answer RQ2:} {\itshape RAG significantly enhances performance, with dense retrieval consistently yielding the most substantial improvements compared to other methods.}

-{\bfseries LoRA {vs.} Full Fine-Tuning (RQ3).} In this part, we investigate the influence of different SFT paradigms.
-Table~\ref{tab:sft_lora_fullft} reports the experimental results.
+{\bfseries LoRA {vs.} Full Fine-Tuning (RQ3).} Table~\ref{tab:sft_lora_fullft} reports the experimental results regarding the influence of different SFT paradigms.
 We observe that FullFT generally outperforms LoRA on smaller datasets like Melbourne and Toronto.
 However, this performance gap narrows on the large-scale Florence dataset.
 We attribute this observation to the sufficiency of low-rank updates in data-abundant scenarios.
-With more training instances, LoRA effectively captures the necessary task adaptations without requiring updates to the entire parameter space.
-In conclusion, we can answer RQ3: {\itshape FullFT is preferable in data-scarce scenarios for superior adaptability, whereas parameter-efficient LoRA serves as a competitive and resource-efficient alternative as data scale increases.}
+With more training instances, LoRA effectively captures the necessary task adaptations without requiring updates to the entire parameter space. {\bf In conclusion, we answer RQ3:} {\itshape FullFT is preferable in data-scarce scenarios for superior adaptability, whereas parameter-efficient LoRA serves as a competitive and resource-efficient alternative as data scale increases.}

-\definecolor{DeltaPos}{RGB}{210,244,221} \definecolor{DeltaNeg}{RGB}{252,214,214} [1]{\cellcolor{DeltaPos}{#1}} [1]{\cellcolor{DeltaNeg}{#1}}
+\definecolor{DeltaPos}{RGB}{210,240,210} \definecolor{DeltaNeg}{RGB}{252,214,214} [1]{\cellcolor{DeltaPos}#1} [1]{\cellcolor{DeltaNeg}#1}

 \definecolor{DeltaPosBg}{RGB}{210,240,210} \definecolor{DeltaNegBg}{RGB}{245,210,210}

 [1]{ \begingroup \edef\temp{#1} \DeltaZeroA{+0.0\%} \DeltaZeroB{0.0\%} \ifx\temp\DeltaZeroA \cellcolor{DeltaNegBg}#1 \else\ifx\temp\DeltaZeroB \cellcolor{DeltaNegBg}#1 \else \expandafter\deltacellaux\temp \fi\fi \endgroup } \deltacellaux#1#2 { \ifx#1- \cellcolor{DeltaNegBg}#1#2 \else \cellcolor{DeltaPosBg}#1#2 \fi }